 1.1.
-For the reasons given in this notice, the Authority has decided to impose on Eric Ka Chi Siu a financial penalty of £40,200 pursuant to section 91 of the Financial Services and Markets Act 2000 (the "Act") because Mr Siu was knowingly concerned in a breach by Cathay International Holdings Limited ("Cathay") of the Authority's Listing Principles.
+For the reasons given in this notice, the Authority hereby imposes on Eric Ka Chi Siu a financial penalty of £40,200 pursuant to section 91 of the Financial Services and Markets Act 2000 (the "Act") because Mr Siu was knowingly concerned in a breach by Cathay International Holdings Limited ("Cathay") of the Authority's Listing Principles.